If you need money for college, you might be considering a student loan. But before you apply for one, it’s important to understand how they work.

 Federal student loans are loans that are made by the U.S. government.
 It’s a good idea to take out federal loans first because these loans are less expensive and usually come with more benefits than loans from private lenders.

-The advantages of federal loans over private loans include:
+The advantages of a federal loan over a private loan include:

 - Fixed and lower interest rates